LukeGrahamLandry/franca/devlog.md

   oh and im keeping anything with annotations just in case but that inlcude #pub.
 - lamo in my load after switching to trying to keep reg on stack instead of storing immediatly i forgot to move get_free_reg into the loop so a big store was putting all parts in the same reg (and stomping) that was enough to fix cases/corrupted_types.fr.
+- GetVar emit_bc was just getting the address without doing a Load
+- wasn't dropping x1 after flat call prelude but that wasn't the problem.
+I bet its that i dont restore args as free after a c_call, yeah that helped. oh and i was wrong about dropping x1, load() drops the ptr reg
+- added spill support for when you make a call so your v-stack doesn't get stomped thats enough to get hello_world to run but it just prints one letter "H". thats very unfortunate. if its gonna be wrong it really shouldn't compile.

 ## working towards replacing 'enum Value' with bytes (Apr 30)